-When a page receives high-quality backlinks from relevant, trusted websites, it’s a signal to Google that the page has subject authority as well.
-That’s why link building continues to be one of the biggest search engine ranking factors today.
+When a page receives high-quality links from relevant, trusted websites, it’s a signal to Google that the page has subject authority as well.
+That’s why backlinks continue to be one of the three biggest search engine ranking factors today.

-However, we’re long past the days when backlinks were purely a numbers game.
+However, we’re long past the days when link building was purely a numbers game.
 Volume still matters; the more people mention something in a particular context, the more authority it has.

-But quality links matter more.
+But, one look at Google’s Webmaster Guidelines, and you see that quality and relevance matter more than quantity.
 Citations from relevant, high-authority sites are essential to boosting the authority of the page.